TariX857/Fleyd-Web/README.md

 ## Use

-To use the Fleyd functionality website, just access the website [fleyd.com](https://fleyd.thundernetwork.org/).You can browse the various features using the navigation menu at the top.
+To use the Fleyd functionality website, just access the website [fleyd.com](https://thundernetwork.org/flyed).
+You can browse the various features using the navigation menu at the top.

 ## Contributions